Fuels & Fleets

 Alternative Fuels & Advanced Technologies

 UPS has always been an early adopter of innovative technologies.
 In the early 1930s, we introduced electric vehicles into our fleet.
-Today, we operate one of the industry’s largest private alternative fuel and advanced technology fleets made up of approximately 9,300 low-emissions vehicles.
+Today, we operate one of the industry’s largest private alternative fuel and advanced technology fleets made up of more than 10,000 low-emissions vehicles.
 Check out the Saving Fuel Fact Sheet to learn more about each vehicle type, including all-electrics, electric hybrids, hydraulic hybrids, propane, compressed natural gas (CNG), liquefied natural gas (LNG) and biomethane.

 UPS Rolling Laboratory